proxytranslation/user-docs/dashboard/menu/dashboard/translationmemory.md

 The screen is furnished with a search field you can use to look up segments in a TM.

-# **NOTE!**
+## **NOTE!**

-The TMs you manage on this screen and the Workbench are different from the Translation Memory that is billed: this TM is used for concordance lookups and automatic translation - creating and managing these TMs is completely free.
+The TMs you manage on this screen and the Workbench are different from the Translation Memory that is billed: they are used for concordance lookups and automatic translation, and they are completely free to create and use.

 On the other hand, the proxy TM associated with a project is a database in the cloud that holds translations of segments.
 When you